elitx2000/elijaharaya.com/README.md

+# Elijah's Portfolio

-The purpose of this project is to successfully build a personal webaite in order to showcase my coding projects for future employement, collaboration and criticism.
+The purpose of this project is to build a website for the purpose of showcasing my coding projects for future employment and collaboration.

 Project Notes: